recallnet/agent-cli/README.md

 # Install dependencies
 npm install
-# or with pnpm
-pnpm install

 # Build the CLI
 npm run build
-# or with pnpm
-pnpm build

 # Link for global usage (optional)
 npm link
-# or with pnpm
-pnpm link --global
 ```

 ## Usage